Chayanon-Ninyawee/KMIDS-TDF-WRO-Future-Engineers-2024/README.md

 **Processing Unit**
 - **Raspberry pi**
-  - **Reason:** A raspberry pi is used to process the video from the camera which calculate where and in what direction the vehicle shouldd headed.
-The Raspberry Pi also connected to the Arduino nano and issue commands to it to lessen the load on the Raspberry Pi itself as it's already processing the algorith for driving and the images from the Pi camera.
+  - **Reason:** A raspberry pi is used to process the video from the camera which calculate where and in what direction the vehicle should headed.
+The Raspberry Pi also connected to the Arduino nano and issue commands to it to lessen the load on the Raspberry Pi itself as it's already processing the algorithms for driving and the images from the Pi camera.

 **Vision System**
 - **Raspberry pi camera**